-Other functions IHPA has responsibility for include determining adjustments to the national efficient price to reflect legitimate and unavoidable variations in the cost of delivering health services, determining data requirements and developing and specifying the classifications for services provided by public hospitals.
-IHPA undertakes reviews and updates of existing classifications and is also responsible for introducing new classifications.
+IHACPA is responsible for determining adjustments to the national efficient price to reflect legitimate and unavoidable variations in the cost of delivering health services, determining data requirements and developing and specifying the classifications for services provided by public hospitals.
+IHACPA undertakes reviews and updates of existing classifications and is also responsible for introducing new classifications.